 - Learn and advocate for the diverse legal needs of underserved and vulnerable communities in San Francisco and the broader Bay Area to reduce homelessness, enhance stability, and address social injustice;

-- Provide full-scope legal representation to tenants in the unlawful detainer proceedings, including propounding and responding to discovery, conducting depositions, pre-trial motions, and trials;
+- Provide full-scope legal representation to low-income tenants in unlawful detainer proceedings, including propounding and responding to discovery, conducting depositions, pre/post-trial motions, trials, and appeals;

 - Represent tenants in administrative proceedings before the San Francisco Housing Authority and other agencies;